Samsung/tizen-docs/docs/application/tizen-studio/native-tools/batt-historian.md

    ![Uploadfiles](./media/compare2.png)

-   The chart illustrates the metrics from both the bug reports as the coloured bars.
+   The chart illustrates the metrics from both the bug reports as the colored bars.

 ## Related Information